precice/fluent-adapter/README.md

 --------------------------------------------------------------------------------

 ## 3. Preparing a Fluent .cas file for UDF function usage:
-  * Copy the lnamd64 udf lib folder to the simulation folder into /libudf/
+  * Copy the *lnamd64/* folder from the adapter to the simulation folder into /libudf/
   * Start Fluent and open the .msh or .cas file to be used
-  * In Fluent, go to top menu Define->User Defined->Functions...->Manage... and load the libudf folder.
-The names of the udf functions should appear in the Fluent command line window. (only necessary  if not yet included in the .cas file)
+  * In Fluent, go to top menu User Defined -> Functions... -> Manage... and load the libudf folder by typing the name "libudf" in the *Library Name* option.
+    The names of the udf functions should appear in the Fluent command line window.

-    THIS IS HOW FAR IT WORKS
+    (this needs to be done only once for a .cas file)

-  * Define a function hook at Initialization. (see udf manueal, define -> user defined -> function hooks)
+  * Define a function hook at initialization.
+Go to top menu User Defined -> Function Hooks -> Initialization -> Edit -> select *init::libudf* from Available list -> click Add

+    **TO BE COMPLETED**

   * Define 1 user defined memory for the faces. (define -> user defined -> memory -> 1;
     adds one additional double to each face for precice face ids)